Boro Maa Kali Temple, Naihati: Boro Maa

 Every year a 22 feet idol of Maa Kali is moulded, whose foundation is laid on the day of Lakshmi Puja with khuti puja.
 Built over 15 days, every year the idol is adorned with 12 kilograms of gold and 200 kilograms of silver ornaments.
 It includes gold bangles, crown, necklace, eye decor, tongue decor, "nupur" and "chandmala".
 The ornaments have been created from small pieces of jewellery and bindis contributed by people from all walks of life over the 100 years after establishment of the temple.
 The deity has a dark complexion, four hands, a crimson-red tongue bordered by gold and lotus eyes, which are believed to exude both warmth and strength.

 In 2023, a new temple dedicated to the deity was inaugurated on 100 years of the puja.
 The pran pratishtha of Boro Maa's new idol made of "kasthi pathar" was done on the day Kali puja in the same year.
 On the occasion of her 101 years of worship in 2024, the deity was offered a silver "ghot" and key which was moulded from 35 to 40 kg of silver, that was donated to Boro Maa by her devotees for the success of their "manots".
-Devotional songs dedicated to her are often composed, to spread her "mahatta" to the common people.

 Boro Maa's four hands carry symbols with meanings.
 Her right upper hand is raised in a blessing gesture, offering reassurance to her devotees.
 The right lower hand holds a "jolbhora sandesh" which signifies sweetness, reward and prosperity to those who lead virtuous lives.
 Her left upper hand holds her weapon, symbolising her power to eradicate evil while her left lower hand grasps the severed head of a sinner, which is a reminder of wrongdoings.
 Through these emblems, Boro Maa expresses the dual form of Kali as both nurturing and fearsome, reminding her devotees of the balance between reward and punishment, based on their karma.